-- Folders for each data set are visible on the right in FileZilla.
+- Folders for each data set are visible on the right, in FileZilla.
 Folders for your local file system are visible on the left. - As you browse the data sets, you can transfer data from the FTP site to your local disk by dragging the contents of a folder from right to left.
-(Note: you cannot post non-HCP data to the public HCP FTP site.) - Double-click on the 'OpenAccess' folder to open this project. - Data is organized by subject, with NIFTI-formatted scan data located in the NIFTI folder. - Inside each NIFTI folder are three sets of files, corresponding to the structural, functional, and diffusion MRI sessions that were performed on each subject. - Each set of files consists of a tar.gz archive, and a md5 checksum.
-After you download the data you want, you can use the md5 file to verify the integrity of your downloaded file.
+(Note: you cannot post non-HCP data to the public HCP FTP site.) - Double-click on the 'OpenAccess' folder to open this project.